jinpavg/rnbo-unity-webgl/tutorial-pt-1.md

 # Using RNBO for generative audio in your Unity WebGL game

+Hello friends, I'm Alex, a Max user, composer, laptop performer, generative video artist.
+What I am *not*, is a web developer.
+This tutorial is, in part, a story of how RNBO has made that world accessible to me and how it allows me to make art in the browser in a way that would not have been possible before.

 I had an idea: a browser-based video game that you can play like a synthesizer: with your movement, items you interact with, and rooms you enter all contributing to the music you make and hear.